 Once again, I am reading the epic of Eden by Sandra Richter.
 She takes the orthodox, traditional position that Eden was perfect, man fell, bringing God’s creation down with him, and God is redeeming man with creation so that man will live forever in perfection, again, after redemption is complete.
+I am indebted to her and other scholars, and I greatly appreciated her book.

-I write recently, poising the question, Was the Garden of Eden Really Perfect?
-I am leaning in the direction of no, the garden of Eden wasn’t perfect, as I explained in the the article linked in this paragraph, and something is missing from the traditional narrative.
+I wrote recently, on the question, Was the Garden of Eden Really Perfect?
+With due respect to Sandra Richter, I am leaning in the direction of no, the Garden of Eden wasn’t perfect.
+I explain my thinking in the article linked in this paragraph, and today I want to explore something that may be missing from the traditional narrative (at least as I understand it).

-Today, I am posing some other questions that occur to me as I continue to read through Sandra Richter’s fine book.
+Today, I am posing some questions that occur to me as I continue to read through Sandra Richter’s fine book.
 Why did God place the tree of the knowledge of good and evil in the garden?
 Did God know men would eat from it?
 What is the point of the fall and the long road back to redemption?

 I don’t claim to have all the answers, or at least not all the right answers.
-We may not know, and may never know, the answers.
-Maybe they aren’t for us to know.
+We may not know, and may never know, the answers in their nuanced details.
+I think that is ok, though we should strive to know as best as we can.

 Yet, I think God wants us to seek to understand.
 “It is the glory of God to conceal things, but the glory of kings is to search things out.”
-(Proverbs 25:2) My article today is an attempt at better understanding of God’s redemption story.
+(Proverbs 25:2) Thus, my article today is an attempt at better understanding God’s redemption story and searching out these things.

 Surely, God had purpose in placing that tree in the garden, right?
 God is sovereign and all-knowing, right?
 Thus, I think the questions I pose today are good for us to consider.